Ottermad/ottermad.github.io/_posts/2021-12-24-Turing-Machine-Haskell.md

 ```

 ## The Machine
-Now we can represent the turing machine itself.
+Now we can represent the Turing machine itself.
 We need to keep track of it all the states it could be in, its current state, the tape and the current position on the tape and the instructions.

 ```haskell
 data TuringMachine = TuringMachine {